 Mathematics teaching is targeted towards the specific needs of the students.
 Our programs are aligned with the Australian curriculum and teachers use a variety of resources to support student learning, such as Count Me In Too and Middle Years Mental Computation.

-The school is committed to ensuring all students leave their Primary years equipped to play a pitched instrument.
-To this end the year 3 and 4 students receive tuition in a Ukulele ensemble, and year 1 and 2 in the recorder club.
 The ACT Instrumental Music Program offers a band program for students in years 5 and 6 and private tutoring is available at the school for students interested in learning string instruments.

-At Macquarie we partner with the Bluearth Foundation in developing our physical education program to deliver a whole child approach to PE drawing on the disciplines of fundamental movement skills, modified games and dynamic and core movement.
+We deliver a whole child approach to PE drawing on the disciplines of fundamental movement skills, modified games and dynamic and core movement.
 Children are encouraged to be reflective about how they move independently, with a partner, and within their environment.